-By HaRav Ariel Bar Tzadok

-Copyright © 2000 by Ariel Bar Tzadok.
+By Rabbi Ariel Bar Tzadok Copyright © 2000 by Ariel Bar Tzadok.
 All rights reserved.

 "If a man takes a vow . . . according to whatever comes forth from his mouth shall he do."
+Bamidbar 30:3

-Numbers 30:3 of a neder vow is any proclamation that one is committing oneself to do.
+This week's parasha introduces to us the concept of a neder (vow).
+While vows are considered to be specific proclamations of abstinence, also included in the definition of a neder vow is any proclamation that one is committing oneself to do.
 Thus whenever someone says anything, however benign, and commits to a course of action, however insignificant, one's words have the power and obligation of a vow.

-This week's parasha introduces to us the concept of a neder (vow).
-While vows are considered to be specific proclamations of abstinence, also included in the definition

 For example, if one is asked to take out the garbage and one responds, "OK, I'll take it out right away."
 "Right away" means now, not later, not when you feel like it, or when you are done with what you are presently doing.
 Right away means right away.
 Once the words have come forth from your mouth, you are obligated to fulfill exactly what you yourself have said.
-Thus, we see that yows are things that we encounter on a daily basis.
+Thus, we see that vows are things that we encounter on a daily basis.